 Sometimes asking the right question is all you need to do to improve things in your life.
 But if you don’t know what to ask, you can’t get a result.
 Vanessa Stoykov has worked in the financial services sector as an educator for more than 25 years.
 She says five simple questions can save you thousands of dollars.

 1. Is this the best deal I can get?

 It sounds basic, but we often don’t ask the question.
 The first suspects are your health insurance, utilities and super fund.
 It’s important to find out what fees you are paying and ask the question.
-For example, I realised that I was paying for maternity cover on my health care long after that horse had bolted!
+For example, I realised that I was paying for maternity cover on my healthcare long after that horse had bolted!
 Nobody ever stopped to ask me if I still needed it, and I never asked the question.
 Same with your utility company.
-Ask if there is a contract that may be cheaper – or if you pay via direct debit – ask if you can get a discount or if the company has any other promotion or plan that can save on your utility bills.
+Ask if there is a contract that may be cheaper or, if you pay via direct debit, ask if you can get a discount.
+Also ask if the company has any other promotion or plan that can help you save on your utility bills.
 This can put major dollars back in your bank account, rather than in theirs.

 2. Do I really need this now?

 I know, we usually believe we do, but it’s a great question to ask yourself when out and about shopping – especially if you intend to put this item on your credit card.
 If you don’t have the cash to pay for it, and it’s not a burning, critical, must-have item, really question whether you need it.
 Because putting things on credit increases the burden on you to keep working just to pay it back.
 Start thinking about how to make what you have last longer, or go further, and cut back on what you are spending day to day.

 3. Can I get this cheaper buying online or in bulk?